jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![The arrow button besides the Logs tab is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image229.png "Logs window")

-    >**Note**: You should see several messages about downloading dependent assemblies such as the Azure SDK and iText Sharp that were defined in the project.json file.
+    >**Note**: You should see several messages about downloading dependent assemblies such as the Azure SDK and iText Sharp that were defined in the project.json file

 10. Select the name of your function app, and then click on **Platform Features** followed by **Application settings.**